Campground Notes – What We’d Like to Know Before We Go

 So we built a form and started filling it out and keeping it for each campground we’re visiting.
 And then we started to realize that if this is stuff we’d like to have handy, so maybe others will also find it helpful.

-This page will grow as we get around to putting together notes from previous trips and as we visit more campgrounds this year!
+This section will grow as we get around to putting together notes from previous trips and as we visit more campgrounds each year!
 Check back!

 And if you have a favorite spot you love that you think we should know about, please send it along.